Mixer #42 Newspapers

 I will read the cover and check up on what's the most important thing.

-To 'check up on' is similar in meaning 'look into' or 'research'.
+To 'check up on' is similar in meaning to the phrase 'keep updated' above.
 Notice the following:

 - Let's check up on the progress of the project.